Financial-Times/o-header-services/README.md

 If you are using extra content (such as a 'Sign in' link), that will be pulled into the drawer, as well.

-You can see an example of the primary navigation and its markup in the [Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-primary-navigation).
+You can see an example, with markup, of the [primary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-primary-navigation).

 ### Secondary Navigation